blizzardfinnegan/seymourLife/README.md

 Cross compilation is possible with this project, if you do not have a Raspberry Pi available specifically for compilation.
 Compilation directly on the Pi is rather intensive, and takes significantly longer than cross-compiling.

 If you are compiling on Linux, cross-compilation has a dependency of `lld`.
 This can be found in your distribution's package manager, or directly distributed by LLVM.
+For Nix users, a predefined `shell.nix` file has been provided for your convenience.

 If you are compiling on Windows, to safely cross-compile, you must modify the `.cargo/config.toml` file.
 Replace `lld` with `rust-lld`, then cross-compilation should work properly.